 It’s officially spring this week.
-In addition to your typical spring cleaning, it’s also time to tidy up your iPhone.
-You’ve been neglecting this one for a while, haven’t you?
-A disorganized iPhone is an inefficient iPhone.
-Check out our tips below for making your iPhone feel like new.
+In addition to your typical spring cleaning, it’s also time to tidy up your phone.
+Whether you're an iPhone or an Android user, you’ve been neglecting this one for a while, haven’t you?
+A disorganized phone is an inefficient phone.
+Check out our tips below for making your phone feel like new.

-You don’t have the newest iPhone yet, but you’re feeling the age in your current one.
-Not to fear–there’s plenty you can do to refresh your iPhone and make it feel like new.
-Small touches such as changing up your ringtones or wallpaper can help your iPhone feel refreshed.
+You don’t have the newest phone yet, but you’re feeling the age in your current one.
+Not to fear–there’s plenty you can do to refresh your phone and make it feel like new.
+Small touches such as changing up your ringtones or wallpaper can help your phone feel refreshed.
 It’s like moving furniture around in your apartment–even the slightest differences can make the familiar feel new.
 And if that’s not enough rejuvenation, another way to make your phone feel like new is to replace your worn-out, broken-down case.
-You can go for the sleeker, thinner case that speaks to your live-fast style, or you can opt for the thicker, more durable case that meshes well with your practical side.
+Try one of totallee's ultra thin cases for your iPhone, Pixel, or Galaxy.

 Restore Order to Your Home Screen

 Your photos take up a lot of space, and let’s be honest, you probably have way too many selfies lingering on your phone right now.
 Transferring them over to your computer will free up some of that precious, precious storage.
-Just hook your iPhone up via USB and transfer your photos to the Photos app on your computer, which should automatically launch when you first link up.
-Make sure to check the box next to “Delete Items” when you’re importing so that your iPhone gets rid of all the photos you transfer over.
+Just hook your phone up via USB and transfer your photos to your computer, which should automatically launch when you first link up.
+Make sure to check the box next to “Delete Items” when you’re importing so that your phone gets rid of all the photos you transfer over.
 If you’re on the move, you can email yourself pictures you want to save and then delete them off your phone.